 According to some economists, automation is already erasing white collar jobs from the economy, a process that accelerates in recessions like this one leading to jobless recoveries and an ever-widening hole in the middle of the labour market.
 At the bottom, increasing numbers of people will compete for low status low paid jobs like cleaning and fast-food preparation - things that machines are not yet able to do, or not able to do cheaply enough.
 At the top will be a new creative class of knowledge workers who develop and service the machines on behalf of the capitalists who own them.
 In between, the jobs will be most cost-effectively done by robots.

 None of this is sustainable in a robot economy.
-We need something new.
+Capitalism as we know it is going to have to change.

 Universal Basic Income

 In the context of the robot economy, the case for a universal basic income becomes still more compelling.
 For it is no longer only an idealistic vision of a freer more just society.
 It may also be our best chance for avoiding a nightmare.
-Thus, even conservatives suspicious of dreamy progressives may come on board: we may have to commit to a radical ideal of a better world just to prevent the loss of the modicum of individual freedom and equality we currently have.
+Thus, even conservatives and hard nosed realists suspicious of dreamy lefty utopianism may come on board: committing to radical changes to our social institutions looks much more attractive once you realise that the status quo is doomed.
 Whether one seeks to transcend capitalism or merely save it, the path lies through something like basic income.

 First, the material abundance being wrought by ever increasing automation makes the affordability and sustainability of a universal basic income more credible.
 The scourge of technological unemployment means that even if being paid a living wage to do nothing does dissuade lots of us from taking jobs and turns us into 'surfer bums', that won't affect the tax base - since there will be few jobs left for humans to do anyway.
 Effects on the work ethic would be irrelevant.